 This week Lisa and I talked about some of these prepping supplies that we hear about all the time, and how to decide if they fit into your preparedness plan.

-We found this article on APN (American Prepper Network) that was written by Stephanie Doyle.
+We found this article about prepping mistakes I wrote a while back (American Prepper Network) that was written by Stephanie Doyle.
 She also has her blog “The Home Front” where she writes quite a bit about homesteading.
 In this article Stephanie goes over some of the supplies she does not stockpile, and explains why.

 Her list includes items like storing a years worth of toilet paper, owning dogs for home security and storing paper plates.
 A couple of the other ones stood out to me because they are somewhat controversial in the prepper community.